Join us on board te Waka Hourua Tairāwhiti where our voyager and storyteller will share stories of the voyaging history of our ancestors.

 While sitting on board the waka, discover how Te Tairāwhiti's historic waka were built and how our tipuna Paoa, Kiwa, Maia, Ruawharo journeyed from Hawaiki using moon, stars, currents and birds to navigate through the Pacific Ocean to Aotearoa.

-We meet at the gate outside the Crawford Rd Kitchen.
+Note this is an in-berth experience and not a sailing excursion.
+We meet at the gate in front of Bronwyn Kay.
 Each tour is 1.5 hours in duration.

 Health & Safety (there will be a briefing before the tour)